Hiding Food and Eating In Secret

 infographic of examples of food hoarding

 Someone who is sneaking or hiding food can have suspicious behavior.
-For example we may notice:

 • Stashes of wrappers or even old food in drawers, beds and other personal spaces